oppia/oppia-web-developer-docs/Google-Summer-of-Code-2022.md

 Noteworthy dates for 2022 ([Full Timeline](https://developers.google.com/open-source/gsoc/timeline)):

-TODO
+- **Feb 7 - Feb 21**: Mentoring organizations apply
+- **Mar 7**: Mentoring organizations are announced
+- **Apr 4 - Apr 19**: GSoC contributor application period
+- **May 20**: Accepted GSoC contributors are announced
+- **May 20 - Jun 12**: Community bonding period
+- **Jun 13 - Sep 12**: GSoC contributors enjoy the summer by contributing code to their projects
+- **Sep 12 - Nov 21**: Extension period for GSoC coding (for projects with extended deadlines)

 ## Communication

 **Chat**

+If you have questions pertaining to "how to get started with Oppia", please ask them on GitHub Discussions ([Web](https://github.com/oppia/oppia/discussions), [Android](https://github.com/oppia/oppia-android/discussions)).
+Please be specific when asking questions; this makes it easier for us to help you.
+Also, please make sure to read our ["getting started" wiki page](https://github.com/oppia/oppia/wiki/Contributing-code-to-Oppia#setting-things-up) before sending an email, since the answer to your question might already be contained there!

-Oppia doesn't have an official IRC channel, but we do have a real-time chat channel on [Gitter](https://gitter.im/oppia/oppia-chat)!
+Also, Oppia has a real-time chat channel at [Gitter](https://gitter.im/oppia/oppia-chat)!
 You can log in using your GitHub account (Gitter will ask to be associated with your GitHub account for authentication) and you will then be able to talk in it.
-Please feel free to use Gitter if you just want to say hi to the community or if you have any questions related to getting started.
-For project-specific questions, please direct your queries to the [GSoC discussion mailing list](mailto:oppia-gsoc-discuss@googlegroups.com).
+Please feel free to use Gitter if you just want to say hi to the community or if you have any general questions (though, for the latter, GitHub Discussions is probably better).

+For GSoC-project-specific questions, please direct your queries to the [GSoC discussion mailing list](mailto:oppia-gsoc-discuss@googlegroups.com).
+(See below.)

 **Email**

 In order to receive updates about GSoC at Oppia please subscribe to [Oppia GSoC Announce](https://groups.google.com/g/oppia-gsoc-announce).

-If you have questions pertaining to "how-to-get-started", please ask them on [Gitter](https://gitter.im/oppia/oppia-chat), or the oppia-dev@ mailing list.
-Please be specific when asking questions; this makes it easier for us to help you.
-Also, please make sure to read our ["getting started" wiki page](https://github.com/oppia/oppia/wiki/Contributing-code-to-Oppia#setting-things-up) before sending an email, since the answer to your question might already be contained there!

 To discuss your project ideas, or share your proposal for feedback from the community, please email the [GSoC discussion mailing list](mailto:oppia-gsoc-discuss@googlegroups.com).
 You can also use this list for specific questions about GSoC.

 ## Oppia's Project Ideas List